 There are two main types of disability insurance: short-term disability insurance, often offered through employers, and long-term disability insurance, which may be purchased separately.
 As their names imply, short-term disability insurance lasts for a shorter period of time than long-term disability insurance.

-But there are other key differences between short term and long term disability (or STDI vs. LTDI), including how quickly coverage kicks in, as well as costs.
+But there are other key differences between short-term and long-term disability, including how quickly coverage kicks in and cost.

-Here, we’ll take a close look at both types of disability insurance to help you determine what type of coverage might work best for you.
+Here, we’ll take a close look at both types of disability insurance.

-Benefits vary by plan, but these policies typically pay anywhere between 50 to 70 percent of your pre-disability salary during that time.
+Benefits vary by plan, but these policies typically pay anywhere between 50% to 70% of your pre-disability salary during that time.

 Disability policies also have specific start dates when your payments begin.
-This waiting period is typically referred to as the elimination period.
+The waiting period is typically referred to as the elimination period.

-Short-term disability policies often have an elimination period of 14 days (though this can range from 7 to 30 days).
-That means payments would start 14 days after your disability occurs (or the last day you were able to work).
+Short-term disability policies often have an elimination period of 14 days, though it can range from 7 to 30 days.
+That means payments would start 14 days after your disability occurs, or from the last day you were able to work.